Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Observations

 Very Large Telescope (VLT) data from \citet{Berta:2011} was nominally very precise, but showed strong systematic errors by eye.
 We modeled the VLT data including quadratic detrending as done in \citet{Berta:2011}.
 However, their inclusion did not measurably impact either the values or precision of any parameter.
 Because of that, and out of a concern for the significant increase in run time for our models, we did not include them in our final analysis.

-We also tried including Spitzer light curves from \citet{Cloutier:2021}, who re-extracted observations by \citet{Fraine:2013} and \citet{Gillon:2017}.
-The Spitzer data contained large systematics that needed to be removed with heroic effort. \cite{Gillon:2014} detrended each light curve with an optimized set of parameters specific to each day that data was collected whereas \citet{Cloutier:2021} used a more sophisticated approach which relied on Gaussian processes for detrending.
-We found that the addition of the detrended data from Cloutier (Priv.
-Comm, 2023) did not significantly improve the precision except for the period, but our global model showed a systematic shift of $\sim$0.7 sigma in \rhostar, \rstar, and \teff.
+We also tried including Spitzer light curves from \citet{Cloutier:2021}, who reextracted observations by \citet{Fraine:2013} and \citet{Gillon:2017}.
+The Spitzer data contained large systematics that needed to be removed with heroic effort. \cite{Gillon:2014} detrended each light curve with an optimized set of parameters specific to each day that data was collected, whereas \citet{Cloutier:2021} used a more sophisticated approach that relied on Gaussian processes for detrending.
+We found that the addition of the detrended data from Cloutier (2023, private communication) did not significantly improve the precision except for the period, but our global model showed a systematic shift of $\sim$0.7$\sigma$ in \rhostar, \rstar, and \teff.
 Out of a concern that the systematic removal process may have been imperfect, we chose to discard the Spitzer data in our global analysis.